-Robin McHaelen, Founder and Executive Director was studying for her Master’s degree in Social Work at the UCONN School of Social Work.
+Robin McHaelen, Founder and former Executive Director was studying for her Master’s degree in Social Work at the UCONN School of Social Work.
 She began organizing the first “Children from the Shadows” (CFS) conference – Children from the Shadows: Lesbian, Gay and Bisexual Youth at Risk.
 The University of Connecticut, School of Social Work approved the idea of creating a conference about LGBT youth and the risks associated with sexual minority status.
 After meeting with representatives from various grassroots and mainstream organizations, one of the first agencies to come on board as a supporter was the Connecticut State Department of Children and Families.
 The Department of Education, Mental Health and Addiction Services soon followed.
 Both Connecticut Teachers Unions came on board, as did more than 30 grassroots community organizations.

 That first conference, held in March 1994, attracted 160 teachers, social service and mental health care providers, and 90 LGBT youth.